 - 2011 Recipient: Alvin R. Breisch

-- Any individual who has displayed exemplary commitment to building or strengthening partnerships: (1) with stakeholders outside the individual’s agency or organization, or (2) with nontraditional stakeholders (i.e., stakeholders with whom an individual or agency did not previously interact), or (3) that promoted efficiencies in herpetofaunal conservation through partnerships.
+- Any person who has displayed exemplary commitment to building or strengthening partnerships: (1) with a broad representation of individuals or organizations across sectors, disciplines, cultures, or backgrounds, (2) with under-represented groups in the field of conservation, and/or (3) that promoted efficiencies in herpetofaunal conservation.

 - Any person who has displayed distinguished career-long contributions to partnerships and herpetofaunal conservation.

 - Special consideration will be given to any person who has exhibited tenacious effort, leadership and professionalism in a manner that is inspiring to their peers, and who has been overlooked by other means of acclaim.